ay-lab-team/geo-paper-tracker/README.md

 2. Search details `filters` and email address `Entrez.email` are set to defaults, but you can change these variables.
 3. Outpute Excel file name `output` is set to default, but you can change this variable.

-# Compare new datasets and papers with existing ones
+# Compare new datasets and papers with existing ones (seconds)
-If you have a Google Sheet of existing datasets and papers, run the following:
+If you have a Google Sheet of existing datasets and papers:
-1. Open GEO_Compare_for_HiChIP_DB_Initial_Run.ipynb on JupyterHub
+1. Run GEO_Compare_for_HiChIP_DB_Initial_Run.ipynb on JupyterHub
-2. Run the entire GEO_Compare_for_HiChIP_DB_Initial_Run.ipynb should take a few seconds.

-If you already have an Excel sheet created by GEO_Query_for_HiChIP_DB.ipynb, run the following:
+If you already have an Excel sheet created by GEO_Query_for_HiChIP_DB.ipynb:
-1. Open GEO_Compare_for_HiChIP_DB_Future_Run.ipynb on JupyterHub
+1. Run GEO_Compare_for_HiChIP_DB_Future_Runs.ipynb on JupyterHub
-2. Run the entire GEO_Compare_for_HiChIP_DB_Future_Run.ipynb should take a few seconds.